-The price of GOOG, Alphabet’s Class C shares, is $2,682.60 as of Feb.
-11, giving Google’s parent company a current market capitalization of $1.7742 trillion.
+The price of GOOG, Alphabet’s Class C shares, is up, at $108.24 as of May 8, 2023, giving Google’s parent company a market capitalization of $1.37 trillion as of the same date.
 In addition to its Class C shares, there are also shares of GOOGL, Alphabet’s Class A common stock.
 Both types of shares are currently trading at relatively similar prices.

 What Is Market Capitalization?

-Although Alphabet shares were recently at a 52-week high of $3,042, the company is susceptible to market volatility, perhaps as a result of competing with tech giants like Apple or Amazon.
-Alphabet’s share price was $2,002.02 at its 52-week low.
+Although Alphabet shares have gone as high as $123.26 in the past year, the company is susceptible to market volatility, perhaps as a result of competing with tech giants like Apple and Amazon.
+Alphabet’s share price was $83.45 at its 52-week low.
 Swings in share price have, in turn, caused its market cap to vary widely over the same period.
-At its current share price of $2,682.60, Google has a market capitalization of $1.774 trillion.
+As of May 8, Google has a share price of $108.24 and a market capitalization of $1.37 trillion.

 Google was founded in 1998 by Larry Page and Sergey Brin.
 The two met at Stanford in 1995 and collaborated on a search engine called Backrub.
 Google is a play on the word “googol,” which is a one followed by 100 zeros.
-The name was a great summary of Page and Brin’s mission “to organize the world’s information and make it universally accessible and useful.”
+The name was a great summary of Google’s mission “to organize the world’s information and make it universally accessible and useful.”

 Key Product Lines Contributing to Revenue

 Alphabet announced its first-quarter 2023 earnings on Apr.
 25. The company generated revenues of about $69.8 billion, up 6% year over year despite declining ad revenues.
 Alphabet reported diluted earnings per share of $1.17, down from $1.23 a year ago.